Case study: Rainwater to flush toilets in a green building

 Rewatec underground water tank

-To meet the growing needs of its residents, the City of Beloeil in Québec constructed a new leisure center that matched its sustainable vision for the future.
+To meet the growing needs of its residents, the City of Beloeil in Québec constructed a new leisure centre that matched its sustainable vision for the future.

 The City's plans for the green building included a rainwater harvesting system to supply 17 toilets and two urinals.
 This water-conservation strategy would slash the facility’s consumption of potable water by up to 70%.